mini870312/Computer-Vision-Coursework-Project/README.md

 The figure below presents the MNIST classification results using KNN with Euclidean and Mahalanobis distances across varying numbers of PCA components, with each line representing a different choice of k values.
 When the number of components is reduced to 2, the classification accuracy for both distance metric falls below 50%.
 However, accuracy increases sharply, surpassing 90% at 30 and 50 components.
 Specifically, the highest accuracy of 97.76% is achieved with 50 PCA components using Euclidean distance, while Mahalanobis distance reaches its peak accuracy of 97.12% with 30 components; both peak accuracies occur when k=3.
 Beyond this point, the accuracy with Euclidean distance remains stable as the number of components increases, whereas the accuracy with Mahalanobis distance gradually declines, dropping below 60% at 500 components and maintaining low accuracy thereafter across all k values.

-Figure 2: Classification accuracy on the MNIST dataset using KNN classifiers with k = 3, 5, 10, evaluated with Euclidean distance and Mahalanobis distance metrics across varying numbers of PCA components.
 <img width="755" alt="image" src="https://github.com/user-attachments/assets/203ae4ec-cf91-4aab-8669-2cc723f0e155" />